LAST UPDATED: 5/3/23 – American Southwest Adventure Itinerary

 Sandstone tends to get very slick, especially when covered with ice and snow.
 The temperatures can also be very cool during this time of year, especially at night.
 If you do decide to visit in the winter, you will benefit from not having many other people around, but you will have to deal with more dangerous trail conditions and cool temperatures.

-The route you will be taking has been designed to minimize the amount of driving that you will be doing each day, while maximizing the amount of fun thing things you will be doing and beautiful things you will be seeing.
+The route you will be taking has been designed to minimize the amount of driving that you will be doing each day, while maximizing the number of fun things you will be doing and beautiful things you will be seeing.

 You will fly into Las Vegas, Nevada, then make your way North to Zion National Park.
 You will stay near Zion for a few days as you explore this amazing national Park before heading further East to Bryce Canyon National Park.